Clifford Hierarchy Stabilizer Codes: Transversal Non-Clifford Gates and Magic

-Within our stabilizer code, the $\text{T}$ magic state can be fault-tolerantly prepared by the following code switching process along with the logical T gate: \begin{enumerate} \item We start with a logical state $\overline{\ket{+}}$ of the $\Z_2^{\rd}\times\Z_2^{\bl}$ gauge theory (two copies of toric codes) with triangular boundaries, whose stabilizers are simply obtained by eliminating green qubits from Fig.~\ref{fig:trianglehamiltonian}.
+Within our stabilizer code, the $\text{T}$ magic state can be fault-tolerantly prepared by the following code switching along with the logical T gate: \begin{enumerate} \item We start with a logical state $\overline{\ket{+}}$ of the $\Z_2^{\rd}\times\Z_2^{\bl}$ gauge theory with boundaries, whose stabilizers are simply obtained by eliminating green qubits from Fig.~\ref{fig:trianglehamiltonian}.
 The code space is equivalent to a folded surface code.
-We also initialize the green qubits as $\bigotimes_e \ket{0}^{\gr}_e$. \item We then perform $O(d)$ rounds of syndrome measurements ($d$ is the distance) of the unknown Clifford stabilizers $S_{X;v}^{\gr}$ (with $\pm 1$ random eigenvalues) and the other Clifford and Pauli $Z$ stabilizers in the entire code.
+We also initialize the green qubits as $\bigotimes_e \ket{0}^{\gr}_e$. \item We then perform $O(d)$ rounds of syndrome measurements ($d$ is the distance) of the unknown Clifford stabilizers $S_{X;v}^{\gr}$ (with $\pm 1$ random eigenvalues) and the other Clifford and Pauli $Z$ stabilizers in the entire code; this prepares a state of the Clifford stabilizer code \cite{Tantivasadakarn2024LRE, verresen2022efficient, Tantivasadakarn2023shortest}.
 Meanwhile, we apply the ``just-in-time" decoder from Ref.~\cite{Davydova:2025ylx}.
-The non-abelian fluxes corresponding to the detected Clifford stabilizer syndromes (with eigenvalue $(-1)$) are paired up in real time to form closed flux worldline whenever the observation time of the syndromes is comparable to the separation of the syndromes.
+The non-abelian flux errors violating the plaquette $Z$-stabilizers are paired up in real time to form closed flux worldline whenever the observation time of the syndromes is comparable to the separation of the syndromes.
 After the $O(d)$ rounds of syndrome measurements, we use the matching or RG decoder \cite{ducloscianci2010renormalizationgroupdecodingalgorithm} to clean up the remaining Abelian charge syndromes and the corresponding $Z$ errors.
 The above procedure is also called a gauging procedure, where one effectively switches the code space into the $\mathbb{D}_4$ code. \item We act the logical T$^\dagger$ gate $U$. \item We then measure the Pauli $Z^{\gr}_e$ operators on each edges, followed by acting $S_X^{\gr}$ to flip the strings of $\ket{1}^{\gr}_e$ states.
-This switches the code back to the $\Z_2^{\rd}\times\Z_2^{\bl}$ toric code followed by $O(d)$ rounds of error corrections.
-The final state is given by $\overline{\text{T}}^\dagger\ket{\psi}$. \end{enumerate}
+This switches the code back to the $\Z_2^{\rd}\times\Z_2^{\bl}$ surface code followed by $O(d)$ rounds of error corrections.
+The final state is given by $\overline{\text{T}}^\dagger\overline{\ket{+}}$. \end{enumerate}

-In addition to T gate, we construct transversal logical CS gate using two layers of the 2D Clifford stabilizer model.
+In addition to T gate, we construct transversal logical CS gate using six layers of the 2D Clifford stabilizer model.
 We note that the CS gate in the 3D color code has been constructed in Ref.~\cite{brown2025colorcodelogicalcontrols}.
 See SM Sec.~\ref{sec:CS} for the construction of the logical CS gate in 2D.

 \textit{Non-Clifford stabilizer code in 3D and $\sqrt{T}$ gate.} We extend our construction to 3D, where we construct a non-Clifford $\sqrt{\text{T}}$ gate at 4th level of the Clifford hierarchy in a $\Z_2^4$ twisted gauge theory.
 The Dijkgraaf-Witten twist is given by $(-1)^{\int a_{\rd}\cup a_{\yl}\cup a_{\bl}\cup a_{\gr} }$.
 On a 3D lattice, we now have four physical qubits colored by $\rd,\gr,\bl,\yl$ on each edge.
 The non-Clifford stabilizer is generated by